djbrieck/brieckspro/content/posts/update-github-password-windows/index.md

 6. Try the git push again

 7. Now you should be prompted in windows to re-login at least in 2 more times.
-First with a pop page from  your internal github, and next a pop from windows.
+First with a pop up page from  your internal github, and next a pop up window from Windows OS.

-8. push should finish successfully if you get all your passwords and such correct.
+8. Now the push should finish successfully if you get all your passwords and such correct.

 9. Repeat on your corporate password update schedule.